Tuesday Weld

-Background and family
+Early life

-Weld was born Susan Ker Weld in Manhattan on Friday, August 27, 1943.
+Weld was born in Manhattan.
 Her father was Lathrop Motley Weld, of the Weld family of Massachusetts.
 Her father died in 1947 at the age of 49, shortly before his daughter's fourth birthday.
 Her mother, Yosene Balfour Ker, daughter of the artist and Life illustrator William Balfour Ker, was born in Ealing, Middlesex, England; she was Lathrop Weld's fourth and last wife.

 Weld had a brother and sister.
 Her name became Tuesday, an extension of her childhood nickname, "Tu-Tu", so named by a young cousin who could not pronounce "Susan".
 She legally changed her name to Tuesday Weld on October 9, 1959.

 Career

 Early career

 Left in financial difficulty by her husband's death, Weld's mother put Weld to work as a model to support the family.
 As the young actress told Life in 1971:

 My father's family came from Tuxedo Park, and they offered to take us kids and pay for our education, on the condition that Mama never see us again.
 Mama was an orphan who had come here from London but so far as my father's family was concerned, she was strictly from the gutter.
-I have to give Mama credit—she refused to give us up… So I became the supporter of the family, and I had to take my father's place in many, many ways.
+I have to give Mama credit—she refused to give us up...
+So I became the supporter of the family, and I had to take my father's place in many, many ways.
 I was expected to make up for everything that had ever gone wrong in Mama's life.
 She became obsessed with me, pouring out her pent-up love—her alleged love—on me, and it's been heavy on my shoulders ever since.
 Mama still thinks I owe everything to her.

-Weld's mother secured her an agent using her résumé from modeling.
+Weld was a child model and her mother secured her an agent using her résumé from modeling.
 She made her acting debut on television at the age of 12, and her feature film debut that year in a bit role in the 1956 Alfred Hitchcock crime drama The Wrong Man.

 In 1956, Weld played the lead in Rock, Rock, Rock, which featured record promoter Alan Freed and singers Chuck Berry, Frankie Lymon, and Johnny Burnette.
 In the film Connie Francis performed the vocals for Weld's singing parts.

 On TV, she appeared in an episode of Goodyear Playhouse, "Backwoods Cinderella".
 She understudied on Broadway in The Dark at the Top of the Stairs.

 Weld was cast in a supporting role in the Paul Newman–Joanne Woodward comedy Rally Round the Flag, Boys!
 (1958), made by 20th Century Fox.
 At Paramount Pictures, Weld was in The Five Pennies (1959), playing the daughter of Danny Kaye, who called Weld "15 going on 27".
 She guest-starred a number of times on The Adventures of Ozzie and Harriet (1958–59).
-She appeared in 77 Sunset Strip with Efrem Zimbalist Jr., in the 1959 episode, "Secret Island".
+She appeared in 77 Sunset Strip with Efrem Zimbalist Jr., in the 1959 episode "Secret Island".